-System and Organization Controls (SOC) reports are quickly becoming a necessity for building trust and giving assurance to an organization’s customers and potential customers concerning the services provided.
+System and Organization Controls (SOC) reports are quickly becoming a necessity for building trust and for giving assurance to an organization’s customers (and prospective customers) about the services the organization provides.

 Who can issue a SOC report?

 SOC examinations are performed by independent Certified Public Accountants (service auditors) under the American Institute of Certified Public Accountants’ (AICPA) attestation standards.

 The Committee of Sponsoring Organizations of the Treadway Commission (COSO) broadly defines internal control as “a process, effected by an entity’s board of directors, management, and other personnel, designed to provide reasonable assurance regarding the achievement of objectives relating to operations, reporting and compliance.”

 Essentially, internal controls are the measures that your organization puts in place concerning its own internal operations to increase efficiencies, protect against liability and remain in compliance with regulations and laws.

 How can my organization obtain SOC certification?

 The term “SOC certification” is actually a misnomer resulting from a common misconception about SOC reports.
 Organizations frequently ask how they can become “SOC certified” or “SOC compliant,” but there is no certification and no pass or fail with SOC reports.

 Once the SOC examination is completed, a reporting package is issued, which contains the Independent Service Auditor’s report, tests performed by the auditor and results of those tests, and the service organization’s assertion and description of the system (or narrative of the controls).